KyungJin-JinnySohn/bios-611-project/README.md

 Go to the `localhost:8787` and start running the project.

 ## What to Look At
 Currently, data cleaning and EDA have been completed, and the final report contains only a few plots of EDA.
 Run the code below to view the current results.
+(Be sure to run the code in the directory where the makefile is located.)
 ```
 make BIOS611_Final_Report_KyungjinSohn.pdf
 ```